bitwalker/distillery/docs/Runtime Configuration.md

 When you deploy your application, user simply modify the `.conf` file as needed, and run the release, `conform` handles converting the configuration into runtime configuration for the release using the schema, and you can access that configuration via `Application.get_env/2` as usual.

+## vm.args

+This file is how you configure the Erlang runtime for your release.
+By default, it sets up the VM in distributed mode with the name set to `<release_name>@127.0.0.1`, and the cookie set to `<release_name>`.
+This is how we are able to remote shell to the node once it's started.

+For a complete list of flags you can use in `vm.args`, see [here](http://erlang.org/doc/man/erl.html).

+However, as is often the case, you may want to dynamically configure the name of the node (when clustering) and/or the cookie (for security), as well as other settings based on values provided via environment variables.
+You can do so by setting `REPLACE_OS_VARS=true` and then using `${VAR_NAME}` in the `vm.args` file.

+If you are uncertain where the default `vm.args` is located, you may find it under `releases/<version>/vm.args`.

+You may also provide your own config directory where your custom `vm.args`, `sys.config`, and potentially other configuration files will be loaded from, by setting `RELEASE_CONFIG_DIR=path/to/files`.
+By default this will be set to the root directory of the release, i.e. the folder to which you extracted the tarball.
+If `vm.args` or `sys.config` cannot be found in `RELEASE_CONFIG_DIR`, it will fall back to using the ones under the `releases/<version>` directory.